 What factors affect our fuel canisters?

 In order to get the most out of your fuel canister, it is important to understand what elements affect canister performance.
 Possibly the most important factor to consider is temperature.
-Fuel canisters contain a compressed blend of gases—usually a mix of propane and butane, or propane and isobutane—with internal pressure keeping most of the mixture in liquid form, while a small amount vaporizes into gas and hovers above the liquid.
+Fuel canisters contain a compressed blend of gases—usually a mix of propane and butane, or propane and isobutane.
+Internal pressure keeps most of the mixture in liquid form, while a small amount vaporizes into gas and hovers above the liquid.
 When attached to a stove, this gas is released and feeds the flame of your burner.

 However, in order for this to work, the canister’s internal pressure needs to be greater than the pressure outside.
 If the canister’s temperature drops too much, that liquid won’t vaporize to gas, and, simply put, there won’t be any hot coffee to jumpstart the day.